WistariaDing/TextClassification/README.md

 # TextClassification
-Developed over the textClassifier files from  neverorc in https://github.com/neverorc/textClassifier
+Developed over the textClassifier files from https://github.com/richliao/textClassifier

 It includes three model applied in text classification